terrytilley/CV/README.md

 It wasn't very long until I realised that this is what I wanted to do as a career.
 I fast tracked my ambitions to code by attending [Makers Academy](http://www.makersacademy.com/) an intensive 12 week coding bootcamp in London.

-I'm currently looking for a full stack junior developer role in a team who are always looking to learn new technologies.
+I'm currently looking for a junior front end developer role in a team who are always looking to learn new technologies.

 ## Skills